 When B&B expanded beyond a two-man show, the company’s direction and purpose changed.
 “When it was just Johan and me, it was about freedom and being able to make cool stuff.
 When we grew to five people, we suddenly became a group.
 The company was much more about them — the team became more important than our clients and even ourselves”.

 “We really want to be there for the people who work here and make them proud of where they work.
-One way of doing that is by ensuring that our people have multiple things to talk about when they discuss their work with friends, neighbours, parents or someone they meet in a bar.
+One way of doing that is by ensuring that our people have multiple things to talk about when they discuss their work with friends, neighbors, parents or someone they meet in a bar.
 It’s experience design of the working life.”
 The seemingly random puzzle pieces of rooftop bees, rubber chicken slingshots and trips to Tokyo suddenly fall into place.

 Gunvor, B&B’s Head of People for the last three years, is living proof of how this ‘experience design of the work life’ not only attracts clients, but is an investment in recruiting talent too.
 “I knew a lot about B&B before I wanted to work there.
 I went to their events and parties and fell totally in love with them.
 I just knew they were good people.”